This guidance has been designed to act as a point of reference. For further details please refer to the full maternity leave policy.

 1. When your member of staff advises you that they are pregnant:

 a) Complete a risk assessment to see if any adjustments need to be made to their role or the work environment.
 Guidance on this is available from the Safety Unit, or from the Occupational Health Team.
-If your member of staff returns to work while they are breastfeeding, you will need to complete a second risk assessment.
+If your member of staff returns to work while they are nursing, you will need to complete a second risk assessment.

 b) They will be able to take reasonable paid time off to attend ante-natal care appointments, which could include medical examinations and parenting classes.
 With the exception of the first appointment, you may request an appointment card (or similar) as confirmation.